-A number of year back, I was involved with a large Canadian organization that experienced a complete system outage.
+Several years back, we were involved with a large Canadian organization that experienced a complete system outage.
 This outage was a result of two city-wide blackouts that occurred within the same 30 minutes’ time.
 Long story short, all of the systems went down.

 Shortly after all of the systems failed and the “Major Incident” was declared, IT management was recalled to the command and control room.
 This “war” room had all the brains to recover the systems, but it was obvious that total chaos ensued.

 There were many lessons learned during this incident.
-The addition of the dedicated business and IT systems continuity teams along with re-examination of the documentation and procedures were just two that I will mention here.
+The addition of the dedicated business and IT systems continuity teams along with the re-examination of the documentation and procedures were just two that I will mention here.

-So, what should the IT Organization do to minimize IT system outages?
+What should the IT Organization do to minimize IT system outages?

 - Determine Recovery Objectives – Once critical systems are identified, the organization should develop Recovery Time Objectives (RPO) and Recovery Point Objectives (RTO).
 More on these can be found here.